 Conclusion and recommendations

-There is strong scientific evidence that the introduction of ecotourism has not lead to conditioning of sharks.
-There is no scientific evidence to suggest that any activities regarding ecotourism practices such as shark diving, or viewing and the location of a site can, or even do, contribute to the specifics regarding the conditioning of sharks.
-Therefore, these activities have no current potential to teach sharks to hunt humans.
+There is strong scientific evidence that the introduction of ecotourism has not led to conditioning of sharks.
+There is no scientific evidence to suggest that any activities regarding ecotourism practices such as shark diving, or viewing and the location of a site can, or even do, contribute to the specifics regarding the conditioning of sharks Therefore, these activities have no current potential to teach sharks to hunt humans.
 However, there is scientific evidence to suggest, in certain situations, sharks do have the potential to develop associative learning and can associate food with an object such as a boat.
 Studies show, it is not impossible that chumming can influence differing behaviour with boats and the presence of food.
 However, this behaviour poses an ecological risk to sharks causing food dependence, rather than a risk to humans.
 Current scientific evidence indicated shark behaviour and boats does not lead to humans being perceived as food.
 However, sharks are dangerous, territorial and naturally aggressive animals and to air on the side of caution, to minimise impacts on both sharks and humans, the practice of chumming should be avoided.
-Acoustic attraction, along with the viewing of sharks from a safe distance is strongly recommended, as it will also decrease the risk that divers will experience attack phenomenona known as, test biting, territorial attacks (related to territorial threat displays) OR prey misidentification.
-With these recommendations in mind, it is hoped the public will shift focus away from misconceptions surrounding sharks, and focus on the much needed preservation and conservation of sharks instead.
+Acoustic attraction, along with the viewing of sharks from a safe distance is strongly recommended, as it will also decrease the risk that divers will experience attack phenomenon known as test biting, territorial attacks (related to territorial threat displays) OR prey misidentification.
+With these recommendations in mind, it is hoped the public will shift focus away from misconceptions surrounding sharks and focus on the much-needed preservation and conservation of sharks instead.